 - full commitment

 - willingness to attend rehearsals outside school time

 - imagination

 - reliability

 - hard work

 - attendance at theatre visits

 - enthusiasm and much more.

-Plays we have seen in the past include ~ Warhorse, Annie, Blood Brothers, The Phantom of the Opera, Joseph and his Technicolour Dreamcoat, Beauty and the Beast, Chicago, Wicked and others.
+Plays we have seen in the past include ~ The Woman in Black, Othello, Blood Brothers, An Inspector Calls, Wicked and others.